-Banks & Brower’s experienced Indianapolis criminal defense lawyers have a history of success and will fight for a fair trial and fair results.
+Banks & Brower’s experienced Indianapolis criminal defense lawyers have a history of success and will fight for a fair trial and fair results in order for you to receive the best outcome.
 We offer free consultations and are available to take your call 24/7.
 We are highly rated and trusted by our clients.
 Don’t wait any longer to gather a defense team who will investigate your case and make sure your rights are being protected.
 Call us today and schedule a free consultation (317) 870-0019.

 9 Steps in an Indianapolis Criminal Case